Chart Color Schemes

 The level of cultural diversity witnessed in Manly - Fairlight was found to be above average when compared nationally for a number of language and cultural background related metrics

-Manly-Fairlight has a higher cultural diversity than most local areas, with 15.0% speaking a language other than English at home and 40.1% born overseas.
-Christianity is the predominant religion in Manly-Fairlight, making up 43.0%.
-Notably, Judaism is overrepresented at 0.5%, compared to 0.4% regionally.
+Manly-Fairlight has a higher cultural diversity than most local areas, with 15.0% of residents speaking a language other than English at home and 40.1% born overseas.
+Christianity is the predominant religion in Manly-Fairlight, comprising 43.0% of its population.
+Notably, Judaism is slightly overrepresented compared to Greater Sydney, making up 0.5% of the population.

 Frequently Asked Questions - Diversity